Comparison of time profiles for the magnetic transport of cold atoms: Determination of the currents

 \section{Determination of the currents}

 In order to determine the positions where we switch from one set of three pairs of anti-Helmholtz coils to the next, we first considered a situation where we only use two pairs of anti-Helmholtz coils to move the atoms.
 Fixing $b'=65$~G/cm, we fit the currents of the two pairs of anti-Helmholtz coils which lie on both sides of $y_0$.
 This has the advantage of leading to positive current solutions only.
 If $y_0$ corresponds to the position of the symmetry axis of a given pair, the current in the other pair has to be zero and $\alpha(y_0)=1$.
 As shown in Fig.~\ref{figure5}(a), between two of these spots, $\alpha$ reaches a maximum: $\alpha=1.87$ for the second to the fifth maximum, and $\alpha=1.937$ for the sixth and seventh.
+The difference between these two values comes from the fact that the distance between the coils and the magnetic transport axis is slightly larger for the last three pairs of anti-Helmholtz coils of the assembly.
 These positions of maximal $\alpha$ are the ones we use in our design to switch from one set of three pairs of anti-Helmholtz coils to the next due to the fact that adding a third pair of anti-Helmholtz coils to adjust the shape of the quadrupole trap $V$ can only lead to an increase of $\alpha$ if we restrict ourselves to positive currents.
 This is actually the opposite with the push coil for which the current direction is set so that positive currents in the push coil lead to lower values of $\alpha$.
 This is why the first switching position in Fig.~\ref{figure5}(a) is set where $\alpha=1.87$, as in the next ones, and not to the maximum value of $\alpha$ reached with these two pairs of anti-Helmholtz coils.

 In order to adjust the shape of the quadrupole trap $V$ throughout the magnetic transport, we fit the analytical formula for $V$ discussed in section~\ref{expimp} to the approximate profile given by Eq.~\ref{approxV} with $b'=65$~G/cm and $\alpha(y_0)$ following the red dashed profile in Fig.~\ref{figure1}(b).
 More precisely we compute $V(x,y_0,0)$, $V(0,y_0+y,0)$ and $V(0,y_0,z)$ for $x,y,z \in[$-5~mm, 5~mm] with a spatial grid of 101 points along each direction and rely on a least square algorithm to minimize the distance between the potential obtained by the analytical formula and the one deduced from Eq.~\ref{approxV}.
 The currents in the three supplies are the only free parameters here.
 For the last few centimetres of the transport, only two current supplies are used and only the profile of $V$ along the $(Oz)$ axis is used.
 A typical result is illustrated in Fig.~\ref{figure5}(b).